In Defence of Life

 …Mr. Rose speaks from his decades of experience as an activist and organic farmer in this insightful, integrative book.
 The book is a series of articles focused at informing people of the mechanisms of domination of the globalized corporate agricultural machine, and how various peoples’ choices and movements can shift us onto a sustainable path. … read more

 The books are also available by direct mailing.
-To purchase a copy write to the author using below form .
+To purchase a copy use the form below.

 You can pay for book by PayPal – to receive more information send e-mail to email@example.com